nubison/nubison-model/example/README.md

 ### ### Register a user model

-- The `register` function is used to register the user model.
+The `register` function is used to register the user model with MLflow.
+It supports the following parameters:

+- `model`: The model to register (required).
+Must implement the NubisonModel protocol.
+- `model_name`: Name to register the model under.
+Defaults to env var MODEL_NAME or 'Default'.
+- `mlflow_uri`: MLflow tracking URI.
+Defaults to env var MLFLOW_TRACKING_URI or local URI.
-- The `artifact_dirs` argument specifies the folders containing the files used by the model class.
+- `artifact_dirs`: Specifies the folders containing the files used by the model class.
-- If the model class does not use any files, this argument can be omitted.
+  If the model class does not use any files, this argument can be omitted.
+- `params`: Optional dictionary of parameters to log with the MLflow run.
+- `metrics`: Optional dictionary of metrics to log with the MLflow run.
+- `tags`: Optional dictionary of tags to log with the model version.

 ### ### Test a user model